Mankato metropolitan area

-The Mankato–North Mankato Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in south central Minnesota, anchored by the cities of Mankato and North Mankato.
+The Mankato, MN Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in south central Minnesota, anchored by the cities of Mankato and North Mankato.
 It was upgraded from a Micropolitan Statistical Area (μSA) to a Metropolitan Statistical Area (MSA) by the Office of Management and Budget on November 20, 2008.
-As of the 2020 census, the μSA (now MSA) had a population of 103,566.
+In September 2018, North Mankato was removed as a principal city and dropped from the MSA's name.
+The Mankato–New Ulm, MN Combined Statistical Area includes the separate micropolitan area of New Ulm (Brown County).
+As of the 2020 census, the MSA had a population of 103,566.